 If you consider Malcolm Gladwell’s (2009) 10,000 hours rule, you can see how important it is that children get to repeatedly practise the acts of the writing process.
 Because, as Ron Berger (2003) has shown, when children have multiple opportunities to revisit the same area of learning, they do so at a more advanced, developed level – until they are at mastery.

 Chamberlain (2016) makes it quite clear, the less time children are afforded to write ‘properly’, the less developed or finished their writing will be.
-This has implications.
-The idea that one draft and one polishing session are sufficient may get some children to write, but where is the pursuit of excellence in this model?
+This must therefore have some implications.
+Chamberlain (2016) may argue that one draft and one polishing session are sufficient may get some children to write, but where is the pursuit of excellence in this model?
 For mastery?

 A great example is the story of Austin’s butterfly: